Nedis232250/Triangle-Rasterizer/README.md

 1: Open Visual Studio 2022 Community Edition and create a project.
 2: Delete all the code in the existing file.
-3: There should be a dropdown on the left side of the screen that says your project name.
+3: There should be a tab on the right side of the screen that says your project name.
 Right click it, click properties, go to "Linker" then "System" and change the "SubSystem" parameter from "Console (/SUBSYSTEM:CONSOLE)" to "Windows (/SUBSYSTEM:WINDOWS)".
 Click apply then ok.
 4: Create the six C++/header files with the correct names and paste the code from the repository into the files.
 5: At the top of your screen, there is a button that says "Local Windows Debugger".
 There are some dropdowns that probably are set to "Debug" and "x64" keep the "x64" and change the "Debug" to "Release".
 Click the "Local Windows Debugger" to run the program (it will autosave when you run it).